• Ebook

 Nuts and Seeds

-Choose lightly salted or unsalted nuts for a healthy trail mix.
+Choose lightly salted or unsalted nuts for this trail mix.
 I use a mix of peanuts and almonds to keep this recipe accessible and affordable!
-Feel free to use mixed nuts, pistachios, cashews, hazelnuts, or even seeds like shelled sunflower seeds or pumpkin seeds.
+Feel free to use mixed nuts, pistachios, cashews, walnuts, pecans, hazelnuts, macadamia nuts or even seeds like shelled sunflower seeds or pumpkin seeds.

 Dried Fruit